TheSoulPad/soulpad_marketing/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the site’s directory and start it up.

     ```shell
     cd soul-pad-beta/
     npm run dev
     ```

-2.  **Open the code and start customizing!**
+2.  **Open the code and start customizin!**

     Your site is now running at http://localhost:8000!